threefoldtech/0-core/docs/monitoring/stats.md

   - `A` Averages the values reported at the end of the current aggregation period
   - `D` Differentiates the values (used usually for incremental counters, e.g. the number of packets send over network card; delta to previous D value
 - `tags` (string optional) user defined tags attached to the metric formatted as _key=value,..._ (ex: device=eth0,type=physical)
+  - a special tag key `id` can be provided which makes stats aggregation distinct based on combo of `key` and `id`.
+Without the `id` tag aggregation is per metric key only.

 <a id="stats-sending"></a>
 ## Where do the statistics go anyway?